uktrade/.github/SECURITY.md

 ## Apply the correct github security policy

+A new organisation github policy has been created that will enforce a set of security checks we expect a repository in the uktrade account to have.
+This policy is enabled by default for any new repositories, however existing repositories need to have it applied to them before they can be made public.
+The expectation is that once enough repositories have been switched from the legacy security policy to the new security policy, this new security policy is enforced across all repositories within the uktrade account

 **You must be an organisation administrator to apply this policy**

 To add the new security policy, follow these instructions: